RidaNaz/Next.js/step02_directories-&-structure/README.md

 }
 ```
 ### Note:
-If you forget to create layout.tsx, Next.js will automatically create this file when running the development server with next dev.
+If you forget to create `layout.tsx`, Next.js will automatically create this file when running the development server with next dev.

 ## The pages directory (optional)
-If you prefer to use the Pages Router instead of the App Router, you can create a pages/ directory at the root of your project.
+If you prefer to use the Pages Router instead of the App Router, you can create a `pages/` directory at the root of your project.

-* Then, add an index.tsx file inside your pages folder.
+* Then, add an `index.tsx` file inside your pages folder.
 This will be your home page (/):

 > pages/index.tsx
 ```typescript